ionic-team/ionic-framework/core/src/components/title/readme.md

 `ion-title` is a component that sets the title of the `Toolbar`.

-### Collapsable Large Titles
+### Collapsible Large Titles

-Ionic provides a way to create the collapsable titles that exist on stock iOS apps.
+Ionic provides a way to create the collapsible titles that exist on stock iOS apps.
 Getting this setup requires configuring your `ion-title`, `ion-header`, and (optionally) `ion-buttons` elements.

 ```html
 <ion-header>